 The City of Medford sweeps the CBD and state highways within the city limits once a week (4-5 times a month), which exceeds the TCM requirement of sweeping twice a month.
-The RVMPO will request a modification to the street sweeping TCM through the substitution process or by developing a PM10 Limited Maintenance Plan (LMP).
+The RVMPO will request a modification to the street sweeping TCM through the substitution process or by submitting a SIP revision of the Maintenance Plan to the EPA.